the-8-bits/42-libft/README.md

 Are defined inside the "main" functions, maybe I'll add to the `libft.h` file as independent functions.

 - Inside of `ft_split`
-  - `static size_t ft_count_words(const char *s, char c)`, counts the number of words in a given input string `s` based on a specified delimiter character `c`.
+  - `static size_t h_count_words(const char *s, char c)`, counts the number of words in a given input string `s` based on a specified delimiter character `c`.
 It iterates through the characters in the input string and increments a count whenever it encounters the beginning of a new word, defined as a sequence of characters not equal to `c`.
 It returns the total count of words found in the string.

-  - `static char *ft_strndup(const char *src, size_t length)`, duplicates the first `length` characters from the input string `src` and returns a new dynamically allocated string containing this substring.
-It allocates memory for the new string, copies the specified characters from `src` to the new string, adds a null-terminator, and then returns the newly created string.
-If memory allocation fails, it returns `NULL`.
-Note that there's a typo in the code; it should be `char *dst` instead of `*dst`.
+  - `void	h_actual_split(s, c, split, split_index)`, is responsible for splitting the input string `s` at a delimiter character `c` and storing the resulting substring in the `split` array at the specified `split_index`.

 - Inside of `ft_strtrim`
   - `static int	ft_char_in_set(char c, const char *set)`, checks if a given character `c` is present in a provided set of characters specified by the string `set`.
 It iterates through the characters in the `set` string and returns `1` if it finds a match with the character `c`, indicating that `c` is in the set.
 If no match is found after checking all characters in the `set`, it returns `0`, indicating that `c` is not in the set.